manoss96/fluke/docs/source/user_guide/handling_auth.rst

 * There exists a public/private SSH key pair on your local machine.
 * The remote machine to which you will be connecting has a copy of your public key.

-If both of the above are true, then you can simply create a ``RemoteAuth`` instance through the use of the function ``RemoteAuth.from_key``, to which you must provide via the ``pkey`` parameter the path of the file containing your private key:
+If both of the above are true, then you can simply create a `RemoteAuth <../documentation/auth.html#fluke.auth.RemoteAuth>`_ instance through the use of the function `RemoteAuth.from_key <../documentation/auth.html#fluke.auth.RemoteAuth.from_key>`_, to which you must provide the path of the file containing your private key via the ``pkey`` parameter:

 .. code-block:: python